Everything you need to get involved in global health

 The Center for Innovation in Global Health brings together residency program leaders focused on global health education through the Program Leadership Council.
 The Council meets twice each year to provide updates about current global health education offerings, to share resources, and to identify potential collaborations.

-A two-day seminar for physician residents, fellows and medical students interested in developing research skills applicable to global health.
+A two-day workshop for physician residents, fellows and medical students interested in developing research skills applicable to global health.
 Students and trainees increase knowledge on key issues in research proposal development, develop research interests into tractable research questions and acquire the tools to develop global health research proposals.